Many employers you may not immediately associate with technology will hire graduates into IT roles, so dig about.

 Engineering companies are well worth considering for graduate IT jobs if you have a 2.2 degree.
 Many run IT graduate schemes and, unlike the IT sector, you’ll find a good number of big-name employers who aren’t hung up about whether candidates have a 2.1.

-- BAE Systems technology graduate programmes accept candidates with 2.2s.
+- BAE Systems' information management and technology graduate programme accepts candidates with 2.2s.

 - Network Rail accepts 2.2s for its IT and business services graduate scheme.